 Why

-I use Facebook search often because I use facebook as my external memory.
-If I find something interesting, I don’t bookmark it — I post it for me and my friends.
-Later, when I feel I need it, I search among my post.
-And it really annoys me that I can’t find what I definitely posted on Facebook!
+I use Facebook search often because I use Facebook as my external memory.
+If I find something interesting, I don’t bookmark it — I post it for myself and my friends.
+Later, when I need it, I search among my posts.
+And it really annoys me when I can’t find what I definitely posted on Facebook!

-The last straw was the tags you can mark some posts with to later filter out the posts of the same topic.
+The last straw was the tags you can mark some posts with to later filter out posts on the same topic.
 Facebook has had tags forever, and I decided to use them for the first time.
-The tag #artrauflikes was used to mark the posts about art (my hobby).
-I thought it worked like this — you click on a tag, you get all the posts with that tag.
+The tag #artrauflikes was used to mark posts about art, which is my hobby.
+I thought it worked like this: you click on a tag, and you get all the posts with that tag.
 No dice!
-Right now, when I click on #artrauflikes in my browser, it only shows just over half of the 36 posts.
+Right now, when I click on #artrauflikes in my browser, it shows only just over half of the 36 posts.
 The rest, even though tagged, can’t be found.
 Overall, it seems older posts suffer more.
-But then, Michelle Osman was tagged on April 19th, just four days ago, and her posts don’t show up under the tag.
+But Michelle Osman was tagged on April 19th, just four days ago, and her posts don’t show up under the tag.

 Well, overall, that’s understandable.
 No one really expects Google, for example, to index 100% of a website’s pages.
-I mean, that’s the goal, but if it doesn’t happen, nobody’s rolling out the pitchforks at Google for that.
-Facebook is dealing with huge volumes and of course, there are compromises.
+I mean, that’s the goal, but if it doesn’t happen, nobody is rolling out the pitchforks at Google.
+Facebook is dealing with huge volumes, and of course, there are compromises.

 I needed good search.
 And that’s why I moved all my posts from Facebook to a WordPress blog.
-And then translated them to English.
+And then translated them into English.

 Fetching Facebook Posts

 This path is indeed thorny.
 Facebook provides a Graph API for accessing posts.
-It imposes a limit of 200 requests per hour, but it is not a problem if you have time.
-The problem was this API simply didn’t work with my Facebook.
-I did some research why and found out that it didn’t work because I once switched Facebook to “professional mode,” and some part of the API were found not to be working with the professional-mode facebooks.
+It imposes a limit of 200 requests per hour, but that is not a problem if you have time.
+The problem was that this API simply didn’t work with my Facebook.
+I did some research into why and found out that it didn’t work because I once switched Facebook to “professional mode,” and some parts of the API were found not to be working with professional-mode Facebook accounts.
 It was documented — but the API for fetching posts, according to that documentation, should work well.
-But it did not either.
-Online sources suggest that I needed to disable the professional mode, and everything would work.
+But it did not.
+Online sources suggested that I needed to disable professional mode, and everything would work.
 But I didn’t want to disable it because it was unclear how to re-enable it.
-The Graph API was not the option.
+The Graph API was not an option.

-So, I took a different route—I requested Facebook to export the entire archive.
-It takes about 3 days, and then a week is given to download the archive.
+So, I took a different route — I requested Facebook to export the entire archive.
+It takes about three days, and then you have a week to download the archive.

-The images are in the archive as well, and the JSONs have a unique image ID (name) so it was clear what to upload to WordPress now for what posts.
+The images are in the archive as well, and the JSONs have a unique image ID, or name, so it was clear what to upload to WordPress for which posts.

 Recent Facebook Posts

-But what to do with new posts that appear after exporting the archive?
-As I said I found out that the Graph API didn’t work for them on a professional account.
-The trick /me/feed indeed doesn’t work there (it gives a Permissions error, New Pages Experience Is Not Supported, This endpoint is not supported in the new Pages experience).
+But what should be done with new posts that appear after exporting the archive?
+As I said, I found out that the Graph API didn’t work for them on a professional account.
+The trick /me/feed indeed doesn’t work there.
+It gives a Permissions error, New Pages Experience Is Not Supported, This endpoint is not supported in the new Pages experience.
 But /me?fields=feed provides individual posts with their IDs, and with the IDs, you can request details.
 In general, this is a solution.
 If you need to request the last 100 posts, /me?fields-feed.limit(100) will work.
 You can’t do this indefinitely; you can only have a maximum of 100.
-But that’s enough because I’ve already transferred the archive, and this is needed for the recent posts, posts added since the last run of the migration tool.
+But that’s enough because I’ve already transferred the archive, and this is needed for recent posts — posts added since the last run of the migration tool.
 You can set a limit of, say, 10 if you run the migration tool every day and you don’t have more than 10 posts a day.

 Another complexity was that the modification date and creation date of any post in the JSON archive export somehow did not match the modification and creation dates of the same post when you got it through the API.
-As a result, there was a problem with how to handle the case the post already exists and the Graph API reports about the same post with no unique keys allowing you to find out it exists.
+As a result, there was a problem with how to handle the case where the post already exists and the Graph API reports the same post with no unique keys allowing you to find out that it exists.
 Yes, there was no unique ID in either of them.
-Fortunately, it is not a problem at all: I have a clear cutoff—before yesterday, all posts came from the archive, from yesterday onwards, only from the API.
+Fortunately, it is not a problem at all: I have a clear cutoff — before yesterday, all posts came from the archive; from yesterday onwards, only from the API.

 Transferring to WordPress